mml-stellenbosch/mml-stellenbosch.github.io/README.md

 We will have talks from three masters students on current and past work:

-- Lydia De Lange - _Deep Learning for Food Security?
-Automatic Plant Disease Recognition_
+- Elan van Biljon - _Creating intelligent agents with reinforcement learning_
-- Elan van Biljon - _Creating Intelligent Agents with Reinforcement Learning_
+- Lydia De Lange - _Deep learning for food security?
+Automatic plant disease recognition_
-- Felix Mcgregor - _An introduction to Sum-Product Networks: A new deep probabilistic architecture_
+- Felix Mcgregor - _An introduction to sum-product networks: A new deep probabilistic architecture_

 * * *